composewell/packcheck/README.md

 $ env -i CHECK_ENV=y ./packcheck.sh stack
 ```

-For performance diagnostics the script prints the time elapsed from the
+For performance diagnostics `packcheck` prints the time elapsed from the
 beginning at each build step performed.

 ## Full Reference